robbyt/mew/README.md

 CPU L2 cache, and larger, and then compare different skip sizes for each.

 ## CPU Benchmarking in Python?
-The problem with python, is that it can be much slower than C. So I decided to compile my python code down to C-bytecode using the amazing new pypy translate.py jit compiler.
+The problem with python, is that it can be much slower than C. I decided to compile my python code down to C-bytecode using the amazing new pypy translate.py jit compiler.